 In the Grove

 “In the Grove” performances are stationary and designed for people that find our promenade experience a barrier.
 Seating is provided, though patrons should feel free to bring their own chairs.
-The grove is accessible by wheelchair.
+The grove is shady and accessible by wheelchair.

 ASL Interpretation